 Report and Related Links:

-- Read the full report (8 MB pdf)
+- Read the full 2008 report and the 2010 update

-- Read a sampling of “Adverse Reaction reports” obtained by The Cornucopia Institute’s Freedom of Information Act request to the FDA.
+- Read a sampling of adverse reaction reports obtained by The Cornucopia Institute’s Freedom of Information Act request to the FDA.
 The reports detail infant health problems related to DHA/ARA formula.